OliverSaba2/conversational_ai/EXPLANATION.md

 Before any of that runs, `normalize.py` spell-corrects the message against a small vocabulary of clinic words using `difflib` ("tommorow" → "tomorrow", "cancle" → "cancel"), so a typo doesn't just fail to match anything.
-A message with no obvious keyword at all - someone who just says "Dr. George tomorrow at 4pm" without ever saying "book" - is still recognized as a booking if it has booking-shaped details in it.
+A message with no obvious keyword at all (someone who just says "Dr. George tomorrow at 4pm" without ever saying "book") is still recognized as a booking if it has booking-shaped details in it.

 ## How I extract information